 Keep up with the latest happenings at Haigh's.
 Learn about our latest product releases, news, special promotions and competitions.

 We offer exciting career opportunities across Manufacturing, Retail and Corporate areas of our business; discover current opportunities including seasonal work.

 Join us for a free guided viewing tour to learn the history of Haigh's and how we make premium quality chocolate from cocoa beans sourced from plantations around the world.

-See our team of confectioners using meticulous artisan skills to create and hand finish our delicious range of chocolates.
-You’ll also enjoy special chocolate tastings during the tour and complimentary tea and coffee at the end of the tour.
+See our team of confectioners using artisan skills to create and hand finish our delicious range of chocolates.
+Enjoy special chocolate tastings during the tour and complimentary tea and coffee at the end of the tour.

-You can also explore our Visitor Centre’s retail store.
-Select from an extensive range of factory fresh chocolates and confectionery, including our famous chocolate frogs, truffles, fruit centres, fudges and bars.
-Special lines and some chocolate seconds are also exclusively available.
+Make sure you leave enough time to explore our Visitor Centre retail store.
+Select from an extensive range of factory fresh chocolates and confectionery, including our famous frogs, truffles, fruit centres, fudges and bars.
+Some chocolate seconds are also available.

-The Visitor Centre is located on the edge of Adelaide’s parklands just a short drive south of the city centre at 154 Greenhill Road, Parkside, South Australia.
+The Visitor Centre is located on the edge of Adelaide's parklands just a short drive south of the city centre at 154 Greenhill Road, Parkside, South Australia.

 Tours operate Monday to Friday between 10.00am and 4.00pm, Saturday between 10.00am and 1.30pm and are unavailable on Sundays or public holidays.